AdobeDocs/audience-manager.it-IT/help/using/dil/dil-instance-methods.md

 **Firma funzione:**

-Funziona con [!UICONTROL DIL] versioni 2.10 e 3.1 o successive.
+Works with [!UICONTROL DIL] versions 2.10 and 3.1 or higher.

 <table id="table_ADC7501511914805A6A6B24B2DFEBA51">
  <thead>